 Watercolour artist Peter Dolbear has been exhibiting at Cotehele for a number of years and his paintings are always highly sought after.

 Originally from London, Michele moved down to Cornwall at the age of 24.
-Throughout her life Michelle has enjoyed working in clay.
-Her pieces, often reminiscent of Grecian pottery have an usual and unique form.
+Throughout her life Michele has enjoyed working in clay.
+Her pieces, often reminiscent of Grecian pottery, have an usual and unique form.
 Concentrating on the decoration of her pots she brings her love of the classic to them by working in blue together with natural colours.

 Kerry and Natalie Whittle work together from their small workshop near Plymouth.
 Mainly working with bronze, steel and copper, their main aim is the creation of new forms, textures and colours using a variety of heating, melting and welding techniques.
 Applying these hand-made production methods they have formulated a wide range of functional and decorative items, including mirrors, frames, clocks, wall hangings and sculptures.

 To help you manage your art budget, Cotehele Gallery offers the Own Art scheme, a national initiative that helps spread the cost of buying British art and craft allowing you to spread the cost over a number of months.
 Next time you’re in the gallery, please ask one of the team for more details and to sign up.